Vincent-Therrien/stelaro/README.md

 - [ ] Process metagenomic data with k-mer and graph-based methods.
 - [ ] Visualize results
 - [ ] Measure performances
+- [ ] Upload the package to PyPI
+- [ ] Upload the library to crate.io.

 ## Organization